rbrisita/01/README.md

 poetry run 01 --local
 ```

-If you want to run local speech-to-text using Whisper, you must install Rust.
+If you want to run local speech-to-text using Whisper-Rust, you must install Rust.
 Follow the instructions given [here](https://www.rust-lang.org/tools/install).

 ## Customizations